OliveTreeSoftwareLLC/historic_touch-type-trainer/app/stores/README.md

 sections | [ {section1}, {section2} ] | Array of at least one section.
 See below for section properties.

-###Lesson objects are composed of several properties.
+###Section objects are composed of several properties.

 |Property|Value(s)|Notes
 --- | --- | ---